elplak/portfolio-randomizer/README.md

 Click a button, and you’ll get a random combination of layout, sections, styles, and effects.
 Every result is a little different: sometimes minimal, sometimes bold, always surprising.

-The idea is simple: instead of staring at a blank page when starting a personal website, you can let the generator throw ideas at you.
+The idea is simple: instead of starting at a blank page when starting a personal website, you can let the generator throw ideas at you.
 Shuffle the sections, try out new colors, move things around, and export a complete site once you’re happy.

 ## How it works